-- 1.3.71These policies will be consulted on (Regulation 18 consultation) for a period of 4 weeks from late February.
-This timing reflects the more limited scope of the proposals compared with the previous consultation on the full draft of the Plan and avoids a clash with the local elections in May.
-All the consultees on the Local Plan database will be notified of the consultation and invited to make representations.
-Publicity and promotional material will be particularly directed to the locations and parishes impacted by the proposed changes, and local newspapers will include public notices setting out the details of the consultation and how to comment. - 1.3.72It is the intention that a further Regulation 18 consultation be undertaken on proposed additional Gypsy sites, open space standards and, if necessary, the affordable housing policy after May. - 1.3.73Thereafter, a full revised version of the Local Plan will be prepared.
+- 1.3.72It is the intention that a further Regulation 18 consultation be undertaken on proposed additional Gypsy sites, open space standards and, if necessary, the affordable housing policy after May. - 1.3.73Thereafter, a full revised version of the Local Plan will be prepared.
 This revised plan will incorporate the changes to the development management and site allocation policies which will have been agreed by Members and will also take account of the representations made to the strategy and spatial policies in the draft Local Plan (Policies SS1, SP1-5).
 It is expected that some restructuring of the Plan is likely to be proposed at this stage to draw out key strategic issues in a readily accessible form to guide prospective developers and agencies in making and responding to planning applications.
 Members will note that some of this restructuring is signposted in the responses to the specific representations to the Policy H1 sites in Appendix A. This restructuring of the Plan will also enable the infrastructure requirements for each settlement to be more clearly expressed in the Plan. - 1.3.74The full revised version of the Plan will be published for Regulation 19 public consultation.
-Thereafter, assuming no fundamental issues come to light during the consultation, the Plan will be submitted to the Planning Inspectorate for Examination.

-1.1 Alternative Action and why not Recommended

-- 1.1.1 A feasible option would be to identify no additional housing sites and to progress the Local Plan on the basis of the sites allocated in the draft Local Plan alone.
-This would put the plan at risk of being found unsound at Examination as national planning guidance in the NPPF directs that Local Plan should aim to meet the objectively assessed need for new homes. - 1.2 Impact on Corporate Objectives

-1.2.1 For Maidstone to be a decent place to live: the Local Plan as a whole, and the proposed housing allocations in particular, will help to deliver the new homes that are needed in a timely manner and in the most sustainable locations.
+Thereafter, assuming no fundamental issues come to light during the consultation, the Plan will be submitted to the Planning Inspectorate for Examination. - 1.4 Alternative Action and why not Recommended - 1.4.1 A feasible option would be to identify no additional housing sites and to progress the Local Plan on the basis of the sites allocated in the draft Local Plan alone.
+This would put the plan at risk of being found unsound at Examination as national planning guidance in the NPPF directs that Local Plan should aim to meet the objectively assessed need for new homes. - 1.5 Impact on Corporate Objectives - 1.5.1 For Maidstone to be a decent place to live: the Local Plan as a whole, and the proposed housing allocations in particular, will help to deliver the new homes that are needed in a timely manner and in the most sustainable locations.

-1.3 Risk Management
+1.6 Risk Management

-- 1.3.1 The council still has a local planning policy framework that comprises adopted development plan documents and supplementary planning documents, endorsed guidance, and saved policies from the Maidstone Borough Wide Local Plan 2000.
+- 1.6.1 The council still has a local planning policy framework that comprises adopted development plan documents and supplementary planning documents, endorsed guidance, and saved policies from the Maidstone Borough Wide Local Plan 2000.
 These policies are still relevant and carry weight in the decision making processes provided there is no conflict with the National Planning Policy Framework (NPPF).
 However, the council has a duty to maintain an up-to-date policy framework, and current policies are increasingly becoming outdated or are in conflict with the NPPF.
-It is important to maintain the momentum for the preparation of the Maidstone Borough Local Plan and to reach a consensus that the local plan is fit for public consultation. - 1.3.2 The retention of legal and professional services to guide the local plan through its preparation stages, and the production of up-to-date robust technical evidence will ensure the Maidstone Borough Local Plan is found sound at examination.
+It is important to maintain the momentum for the preparation of the Maidstone Borough Local Plan and to reach a consensus that the local plan is fit for public consultation. - 1.6.2 The retention of legal and professional services to guide the local plan through its preparation stages, and the production of up-to-date robust technical evidence will ensure the Maidstone Borough Local Plan is found sound at examination.

-1.4 Other Implications
+1.7 Other Implications